 Use public transport on race day

-We urge participants as well as spectators and residents to get around by Metro, S-train or regional train, all of which will be operating at normal service on race day.
+We urge participants as well as spectators and residents to get around by Metro, S-train or regional train, all of which will be operating at full service on race day.

 Some bus lines will be affected though, so we recommend that you plan your exact journey on the online journey planer rejseplanen.dk

 Islands Brygge – closures and parking ban

 The street Islands Brygge will be affected by closure and parking ban from Saturday, May 19, at 8:00 am.